-2. DIRECTORS.
+DIRECTORS.

-2.1.
+- 2.1.
 Powers of Directors.
-The business and affairs of the Corporation shall be managed by or under the direction of the Board, which may exercise all the powers of the Corporation except such as are by applicable law, the Articles of Incorporation or these By-laws required to be exercised or performed by the shareholders.
+The business and affairs of the Corporation shall be managed by or under the direction of the Board, which may exercise all the powers of the Corporation except such as are by applicable law, the Articles of Incorporation or these By-laws required to be exercised or performed by the shareholders. - 2.2.

-2.2.
 Number, Method of Election, Terms of Office of Directors.
 The number of Directors which shall constitute the whole Board shall be such as set forth in, and as determined in accordance with, the Articles of Incorporation.
 Prior to the annual meeting of shareholders to be held in 2016 (the "2016 Annual Meeting"), the Directors shall be divided into three classes as nearly equal in number as possible as provided in the Articles of Incorporation.
 At each annual meeting of shareholders prior to the 2016 Annual Meeting, each class of Directors whose term shall then expire shall be elected to hold office for a three-year term.
 All Directors elected at or after the 2016 Annual Meeting shall be elected for a term expiring at the next annual meeting of shareholders, with each such Director to hold office until such Director's successor shall have been elected and qualified, or until his or her earlier death, retirement, resignation or removal.
-Notwithstanding the foregoing, any Director whose term for which such Director was elected and until such Director's successor shall have been elected and qualified, or until his or removal.
-Directors's successor shall have been elected and qualified, or until his or her earlier death, retirement, resignation or removal.
-Notwithstanding the foregoing, any Director whose term for which such Director was elected and until such Director's successor shall have been elected and qualified, or until his or removal.
+Notwithstanding the foregoing, any Director whose term expires at the annual meeting of shareholders scheduled to be held in 2017 or 2018 shall continue to hold office until the end of the term for which such Director was elected and until such Director's successor shall have been elected and qualified, or until his or her earlier death, retirement, resignation or removal.
 Directors need not be shareholders of the Corporation or citizens of the United States of America.